orbisgis/orbisdata/README.md

 OrbisData is organized around a set of interfaces that must be implemented to access and store data in a range of formats including flat file, databases, remote service...

+IDataSource : Any data source.
+Allows to obtain a dataset from an identifier.

+IDataSet : Any kind of raw data.
+A dataset is an iterable GroovyObject.

+ITable : A 2D (column/row) representation of data that implements IDataSet.

+ISpatialTable : A 2D (column/row) representation of data that contains at least one Geometry column.

+IJdbcDataSource : Extension of the IDataSource interface dedicated to the usage of a JDBC database.

 # Examples